Updated March 18, 2023

 Let us see how one can create a Gantt chart in Tableau, also its importance in day to day life of Project managers in making their project a success.

-- To begin with the process of creating a Gantt chart the Tableau software needs to connect with the data source.
-The data source can be either of an – Excel spreadsheet, MySQL, any server.
+- To begin with the process of creating a Gantt chart, the Tableau software needs to connect with the data source.
+The data source can be either an – Excel spreadsheet, MySQL, any server.

 - We are working with the Excel spreadsheet,

 - Once you are ready with your Data source, you need to open your Tableau Application so as to connect the data source.

 - Open Tableau > Go to Connect Data Source >> Open the Saved Excel Sheet file containing the Data.

 - Once you have done this, you will get a screen like this –

 - Select the data source file, and you will get a screen like this –